phoe/quicklisp-quackload/README.md

 # quicklisp-quackload

 This project adds duck typing to the Quicklisp client.
+Optionally, it can be used to facilitate rubber-duck debugging of the Quicklisp client.

 ## Exports